milessabin/export-hook/README.md

 )
 ```

-Currently Builds are only available for Scala 2.11.x.
-The main line of development for export-hook 1.0.0 is Scala
+Builds are available for Scala 2.11.x and 2.10.x for Scala JDK and Scala.js.
+The main line of development for
-2.11.7 supported via the macro paradise compiler plugin.
+export-hook 1.0.0 is Scala 2.11.7 supported via the macro paradise compiler plugin.

 ```scala
 scalaVersion := "2.11.7"